 - A handwritten signature on a document is valid.
-Documents which are signed with a handwritten signature must be scanned and uploaded to GME. - A graphic image of a signature placed on a document using secure software that verifies the identity of the user on the other end (e.g., DocuSign) is also valid.
+Documents which are signed with a handwritten signature must be scanned and uploaded to GME.
+If the applicant is using the OEE Application the Documents can be signed online in the Adobe Acrobat Sign webform.
+(If you run across and issue, please email us at 21stCCLCInbox@azed.gov for assistance.) - A graphic image of a signature placed on a document using secure software that verifies the identity of the user on the other end (e.g., DocuSign, Adobe Acrobat Sign) is also valid.